Samantha-Alison-Oldenburg/Creating-Change-2019/Physically_Disabled_In_Queer_Spaces/README.md

 ## How to Make Spaces More Welcoming ##

-> _Accessibility can be difficult, expensive, and hard work.
-However, it is worth it, we're worth it._
+> Accessibility can be difficult, expensive, and hard work.
+However, it is worth it.
+We are worth it.
+>
-- Dort Strauss, Accessibility Advocate and co-presenter of this workshop
+> -- <cite>Dean Strauss, Accessibility Advocate and co-presenter of this workshop</cite>

   * Think about accessibility from the start of planning
     * ASAN has a list of [accessibilty checkpoints](https://issuu.com/autselfadvocacy/docs/accessible-event-planning) that can help you make sure your event is more accessible